carpentries/instructor-training/episodes/23-introductions.md

 > This exercise will take about 5 minutes.
 > > ## Solution
 > > - Reflect on learning.
 This can help learners to solidify key concepts they have learned, making them easier to remember.
 It may also flush out a few last questions.
 > > - Plan next steps.
-Does your community have resources to support continued learning?
-Do you have advice for how learners might continue on their own?
+Does the local community have resources to support continued learning?
+> > Do you have advice for how learners might continue on their own?
 Even
 > > if you have no advice, asking learners to take a moment to discuss their own plans can support them in taking a next step sooner rather than later.
 > > - Collect feedback.
 Minute cards, one-up-one-down, and making time for Carpentries post-assessment surveys will support your continuing development as an
 > > Instructor as well as our continuing development of Carpentries programs.
 This can also support or complement a reflection activity.